Leibniz AI Academy Courses

 Responsible: Prof. Dr. Bodo Rosenhahn

-Description: The goal is to provide knowledge of the technical fundamentals of current image acquisition systems elementary image processing and visualization techniques as well as essential hardware computing platforms for imaging and image analysis systems.
-The syllabus includes introduction and motivation, optical image acquisition systems (optics, cameras, formal image definitions), imaging techniques (X-ray, ultrasound, MR, CT, electro-impedance tomography, terahertz imaging), fundamentals of image processing (local and global operators, contrast enhancement, noise and artifact reduction, etc.), fundamentals of visualization, image segmentation, compression of medical image data, architectures for imaging and image analysis systems, and data formats in medical imaging.
+Description: The goal is to provide knowledge of the technical fundamentals of current image acquisition systems, elementary image processing and visualisation techniques, as well as essential hardware computing platforms for imaging and image analysis systems.
+The syllabus includes introduction and motivation, optical image acquisition systems (optics, cameras, formal image definitions), imaging techniques (X-ray, ultrasound, MR, CT, electro-impedance tomography, terahertz imaging), fundamentals of image processing (local and global operators, contrast enhancement, noise and artefact reduction, etc.), fundamentals of visualisation, image segmentation, compression of medical image data, architectures for imaging and image analysis systems, and data formats in medical imaging.

 Credits: 5